iankressin/sqd-sdk/docs/RFC-Pipeline-System.md

 ## Best Practices

-1. **Choose Finalization Strategy**: Use `finalized: true` for targets that can handle forks internally, `finalized: false` for simpler targets that rely on exception-based handling
+1. **Choose Finalization Strategy**: Use `unfinalized: false` for targets that can handle forks internally, `unfinalized: true` (default) for simpler targets that rely on exception-based handling
-2. **Use Overloaded Factory Functions**: TypeScript will enforce correct usage based on the `finalized` flag
+2. **Use Overloaded Factory Functions**: TypeScript will enforce correct usage based on the `unfinalized` flag
-3. **Manage References**: Specify output refs in transformer configurations
+3. **Manage References**: Ensure DataCursor implementations provide correct ordering and fork detection
-4. **Resource Cleanup**: Always implement proper `close()` methods
+4. **Resource Cleanup**: Always implement proper `close()` methods in readers and writers
-5. **State Isolation**: Keep transformation state isolated and cleanable
-6. **Fork Handling**: Implement appropriate fork handling for your use case
+5. **Fork Handling**: Implement appropriate fork handling for your use case - required for unfinalized writers, optional for finalized writers
+6. **Error Handling**: Handle ForkExceptions appropriately when working with unfinalized sources and targets

 ## Performance Considerations

 - Reader and writer factories are called as needed for lifecycle management
-- Internal buffering in transformations uses future-based coordination
+- State management uses 'opened', 'locked', 'closed' states to prevent concurrent access
-- Offset management is optimized for restart scenarios
+- Offset management is optimized for restart scenarios after forks
 - Resource cleanup prevents memory leaks in long-running pipelines
-- The finalized/unfinalized system allows optimization based on fork handling needs
+- The unfinalized/finalized system allows optimization based on fork handling needs
+- AbortController is used for proper cancellation of long-running operations